-TIA supports the widely accepted definition of an open standard reflected by the ITU’s Telecommunications Sector (ITU-T) and the Global Standards Collaboration’s (GSC) Resolution GSC-12/05, which reflect the following elements:
+TIA Government Affairs supports the widely accepted definition of an open standard reflected by the ITU’s Telecommunications Sector (ITU-T) and the Global Standards Collaboration’s (GSC) Resolution GSC-12/05, which reflect the following elements:

-- The standard is developed and/or approved and maintained by a collaborative consensus-based process;
+- Standards are developed and/or approved and maintained by a collaborative consensus-based process

-- The processes used to develop and/or approve and maintain these standards are transparent;
+- Processes used to develop and/or approve and maintain standards are transparent

-- The standard is subject to reasonable and non-discriminatory (RAND) intellectual property rights (IPT) policies which do not mandate, but may permit (at the option of the IPR holder) the licensing of essential intellectual property without compensation; and
+- Standards are subject to reasonable and non-discriminatory (RAND) intellectual property rights (IPT) policies that do not mandate, but may permit the licensing of essential intellectual property without compensation

-- The standard is published and made available to the general public under reasonable terms (including for a reasonable fee or for free).
+- Standards are published and made available to the general public under reasonable terms